Menu

 Last Updated January 24, 2024

-We hope that Yokohama Port users will continue to check the information provided by the government agencies and use Yokohama Port.
+We hope that Yokohama Port users will continue to check the information provided by the government and use Yokohama Port.

-※According to the website of a specialized institution, "Even if you are at the point of 100 nanogray hour [nGy / h], it is 0.0008 mSv [millisievert].
-This is a low figure of about one-200th of the radiation dose received on an airplane trip to New York, so it does not affect the human body. "
+※According to the website of a specialized agency, it is 0.0008mSv [mSv] even if it is 10 hours at [nGy/h] point per hour [nGy/h].
+This is as low as about 1/200 of the radiation dose received on an airplane trip to New York, so it does not affect the human body. "

 ◆Message from Director City of Yokohama, Port and Harbor Bureau (as of March 18, 2011)